SHANIMCD/GroupProject/README.md

-# Cinema website for a well-known cinema chaim, QA Cinemas
+# Cinema website for a well-known cinema chain, QA Cinemas

-As a group project, our team was asked to build a new website for them, which should represent information about movies, listings, upcoming releases, etc.
+As a group project, our team was asked to build a new website for them, which represents information about current and up coming movies, listings times, information about the cinema including opening times and images of seating plans and screen rooms.
+Users can book a film using PayPal Checkout Integration.

 ## Getting Started

 - Copy of the project can be found at https://github.com/SHANIMCD/GroupProject
 - The repository for the Node/Express Server can be found at: https://github.com/rachchan/cinemaexpress
+- The repository for the Selenium tests can be found at: https://github.com/misstaevere/CinemaSelenium

 ### Prerequisites